matty-plumski/SNAP_decisions/content/courses/_index.md

 headless: true
 ---

-Find out about course and study options for a rnage of disciplines where simulation, numerical methods, analytics and programming are key components.
+Find out about course and study options for a rnage of disciplines where simulation, numerical methods, analytics and programming are key components.k